jentery/engl425/index.md

 Our exercise for this step (conducted during our meeting on the 22nd): Describe or sketch yourself as a character in a graphic memoir.
 Then, in a sentence or two, tell readers what the memoir is about.
 Whose account is it, for instance, and of what?
 How does imagining yourself in a memoir shape your take on graphic memoir in general?

-Content warning for *Special Exits*: death, illness, nudity, difficult conversations with parents
+Content warnings for *Special Exits*: death, illness, nudity, difficult conversations with parents

 ## Step 11 (Mar.
 29): Comics and/as American Culture